dsobral/ADER/material/Practical.md

 </p></details>
 <br/>

 **Hint**: In Trimmomatic you can also use your own sequences as custom adaptors.
-For example, in case you use uncommon adaptors, or may want to remove polyA tails or other artefactual sequences.
+For example, in case you use uncommon adaptors, or if you want to remove polyA tails or other artefactual sequences.
 <br/>

 **TASK**: As you noticed, you can use Trimmommatic to do both quality and adaptor trimming.
 In Galaxy, use Trimmomatic to remove low quality bases from sample_quality_and_adaptors.fastq, as well as the remainings of illumina Nextera adaptors that are still left in some of the reads.